-In its capacity as a depositary, Jyske Bank A/S has entered into an agreement with Bank of New York Mellon on the delegation of tasks relating to the safe-keeping of the association's foreign financial instruments.
+In its capacity as a depositary, Jyske Bank A/S has entered into an agreement with Bank of New York Mellon on the delegation of tasks relating to the safe keeping of the association's foreign financial instruments.
 Bank of New York Mellon has further delegated some of its safe-keeping tasks to other foreign financial institutions.
 Please see here for an overview of the third parties to whom safe-keeping tasks have been delegated: www.jyskebank.dk/list-of-subcustodians

 Certain Chinese 'A shares' and bonds can be traded through the Hong Kong Stock Exchange by using Stock Connect and Bond Connect.
 According to the requirements of Chinese legislation, Hong Kong Securities Clearing Company Ltd. and Hong Kong Monetary Authority hold the securities that are traded through Stock Connect and Bond Connect.
-Therefore, these securities are not held physically by the custodian of the association, nor by third parties to whom safekeeping tasks have been delegated.
+Therefore, these securities are not held physically by the depositary of the association, nor by third parties to whom safekeeping tasks have been delegated.
 The stock exchanges involved in Stock Connect and Bond Connect are Shanghai, Shenzhen and Hong Kong, which are all members of the WFE (World Federation of Exchanges).

 For each section, a custodian fee is payable, calculated on the basis of the nature of the securities and their value.
 For this is paid the standard fee to the Danish Securities Centre (not exceeding 0.01%).
-For foreign securities, a fee ranging from 0.04% - 0.11% is payable, depending on the country where the investment is made.
-However, for certain countries the rate is higher (Peru 0.24%; Nigeria, Colombia, and Ghana 0.45%).
+For foreign securities, between 0.04% and 0.11% is payable, depending on the country in which the investment is made.
+For individual countries, the rate is, however, higher (Peru 0.24%, Nigeria, Colombia and Ghana 0.45%).
 The custody fee is included in the administration fee to Jyske Invest Fund Management A/S.